vim-weex/vim-weex/README.md

 - othree/yajs

 Notably, the system vim JavaScript syntax is _not_ supported, due to its over-simplicity.
-However, the system XML syntax package is an implicit dependency.
+However, the system HTML syntax package is an implicit dependency.

 Troubleshooting